epoplavskis/photon-pump/README.rst

 Reading and Writing single events
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A connection can be used for both reading and writing events.
-You can publish a single event with the :meth:`~photonpump.Client.publish_event` method:
+You can publish a single event with the `~photonpump.Client.publish_event` method:

     >>> # When publishing events, you must provide the stream name.
     >>> stream = 'ponies'